Shadows of the Bat: Main plot

-Batwoman reveals that she put a listening device on Dr. Chase, but Dr. Chase (under the influence of Psycho Pirate) hangs up to prevent anyone from listening in.
+Batwoman reveals that she put a listening device on Meridian, but Meridian (under the influence of Psycho-Pirate) hangs up to prevent anyone from listening in.
 Cassandra Cain, Stephanie Brown, and Batwoman take down a drug deal that was heading for the Arkham Tower.
 Dr. Wear meets up with Penguin to talk about the Bat Family interfering with the Drug Deals, and tells a group of criminals to kill a woman who was a witness to the illegal operations.
-Cassandra Cain prevents that from happening, and Nightwing goes to investigate when he encounters Psycho Pirate.
-Nightwing breaks Psycho Pirate's mind control, which breaks Psycho Pirate's other holds on the inmates and criniminals which causes a criminal named Siphon to stab an innocent person and pull a gun on Dr. Wear.
+Cassandra Cain prevents that from happening, and Nightwing goes to investigate when he encounters Psycho-Pirate.
+Nightwing breaks Psycho-Pirate's mind control, which breaks Psycho-Pirate's other holds on the inmates and criniminals which causes a criminal named Siphon to stab an innocent person and pull a gun on Dr. Wear.

 Siphon kills Dr. Wear and the criminals take Mayor Nakano's wife hostage in the Arkham Tower.
 Nero Xix, Ana Vulson, and Siphon plan to take control of the Arkham Tower.
-Huntress fights Ana Vulson but is stabbed by Huntress and is nearly killed by Mister Freeze before Nightwing arrives with a defeated Psycho Pirate.
-Psycho Pirates escapes, and in the confusion Nightwing falls into a hole and is captured by Scarecrow.
+Huntress fights Vulson but is stabbed by Huntress and is nearly killed by Mister Freeze before Nightwing arrives with a defeated Psycho-Pirate.
+Psycho-Pirate escapes, and in the confusion Nightwing falls into a hole and is captured by Scarecrow.
 Huntress defeats Dr. Freeze, and Harley Quinn saves Dr. Chase, revealing that she was in the Arkham Tower all along.
 Harley and Huntress meet to try to save Nightwing as the rest of the Bat-family (Batwoman, Tim Drake, Stephanie Brown, Cassandra Cain) arrive, but Scarecrow throws Nightwing off the tower and Batman saves Nightwing.

-Ana Vulson shoots Psycho Pirate in the chest, and Scarecrow takes Psycho Pirate and Mayor Nakano's wife to a secret room.
-Huntress uses her ability to see where is Ana Vulson, and defeats her.
+Ana Vulson shoots Psycho-Pirate in the chest, and Scarecrow takes Psycho-Pirate and Mayor Nakano's wife to a secret room.
+Huntress uses her ability to see where Vulson is and defeats her.
 Tim Drake, Stephanie Brown, and Batwoman take down Penguin's men who are storming Arkham Tower and they all meet up with Batman to confront Scarecrow.
-Mayor Nakano's wife helps Psycho Pirate be more confident to prevent Batman from falling under Scarecrow's fear toxin, and Mayor Nakano's wife wears Psycho Pirate's mask.
+Nakano's wife helps Psycho-Pirate be more confident to prevent Batman from falling under Scarecrow's fear toxin, and Nakano's wife wears Psycho-Pirate's mask.
 In the aftermath, it is revealed that Dr. Wear was a con artist who created the Arkham Tower to steal city funds.
-Dr. Wear's wife receives flowers from Huntress, Batman and the family arrest Scarecrow and take down Penguin's men when Batman hears Riddler calling him out to challenge him.
+Wear's wife receives flowers from Huntress, Batman and the family arrest Scarecrow and take down Penguin's men when Batman hears Riddler calling him out to challenge him.